 Labor Day is a federal holiday set aside to honor the hard-working individuals who keep our country working.

-Like all holidays, it’s also a day our hard-working drivers keep goods and commodities moving.
-Your Labor Day supplies — including grills, camping gear, notebooks and backpacks, and even the patio furniture you got on sale — were all transported in a truck.
+And, like all holidays, it’s also a day our hard-working drivers keep goods moving.
+Your Labor Day supplies — including grills, cookout ingredients, and even the patio furniture you got on sale — were all transported in a truck.

 We've compiled links to the best sources of information for Labor Day travel restrictions.
-Click the link for any states you plan to travel through for accurate and complete information.
+Click the link for any states you plan to travel through for complete and accurate movement restriction information.

 What Restrictions Do Drivers Need to Follow on Labor Day?

-Dry vans and most flatbed loads can travel as usual during Labor Day weekend (however, it will likely cost more – drivers earn a premium for working holidays).
+Dry vans and most flatbed loads can travel as usual during Labor Day weekend (however, it will likely cost more because drivers earn a premium for working holidays).

 Most state offices are closed on Labor Day, September 4, and each state has individual restrictions for oversize travel.
-Hauling overdimensional freight during these restricted times can mean significant fines, so it’s best to understand the restrictions and plan accordingly.
+Hauling over-dimensional (OD) freight during these times can result in significant fines, so it’s best to understand the restrictions and plan accordingly.

 Which States Have Restrictions on Labor Day Permitted Travel?

-The first weekend of September is a busy one for the transportation industry.
-Labor Day often means changes to drivers' home lives, it's in the middle of the busy harvest season and it's also the time when retailers are preparing for the fourth quarter.
+Labor Day is in the middle of the busy harvest season and the time during which retailers prepare for the fourth quarter.
 It's a busy time on roads nationwide for all types of freight.

 The best source of information is the Department of Transportation for the state(s) you will be traveling through.
-Below is a list of all 50 states in the union, and a link to their holiday travel restrictions.
+Below is a list of all 50 states and a link to their holiday travel restrictions.

 Alabama Department of Transportation Holiday Restrictions